afnandamra/reading-notes/401/class-06.md

     app.get('/route', (request, response) => {...})
     app.listen(PORT)
     ```

 - Writing middleware for use in Express apps docs [here](https://expressjs.com/en/guide/writing-middleware.html)
 - Creating custom middleware in Express.js overview here from [DigitalOcean](https://www.digitalocean.com/community/tutorials/nodejs-creating-your-own-express-middleware)

 ## Vocabulary Terms
 - **Router Middleware**: works in the same way as application-level middleware, except it is bound to an instance of `express.Router()`
-- **Dynamic Module Loading**: mechanism by which a computer program can, at run time, load a library (or other binary) into memory, retrieve the addresses of functions and variables contained in the library, execute those functions or access those variables, and unload the library from memory (source: Wikipedia)
+- **Dynamic Module Loading**: the mechanism by which a computer program can, at run time, load a library (or other binary) into memory, retrieve the addresses of functions and variables contained in the library, execute those functions or access those variables, and unload the library from memory (source: Wikipedia)
 - **Singleton Pattern**: restricts the instantiation of a class to a single instance
 - **CRUD (create, read, update, delete) -> REST Method Matches**: create --> POST, read --> GET, update --> PUT/PATCH, delete --> DELETE
 - **Mock Testing**: an approach to unit testing that lets you make assertions about how the code under test is interacting with other system modules, dependencies are replaced with objects that simulate the behavior of the real ones (source: Devopedia)